ryanatkn/cosmicplayground/README.md

 ![galaxies](static/assets/space/galaxies-banner.jpg)

 [The code](https://github.com/ryanatkn/cosmicplayground)
-is open source and public domain licensed,
+is open source and permissively licensed,
 [the website](https://cosmicplayground.org) is free to use, it's easy and cheap to self-host, and we hope to grow a community of contributors.